Multi-Tenancy

 Platform = your product

-When NNO onboards a new platform, it provisions a completely independent set of Cloudflare resources for that platform.
-Two platforms on the same NNO instance never share a database, auth service, or Workers — they share only the underlying Cloudflare account (Phase 1) and the NNO-operated gateway and registry.
+When Neutrino onboards a new platform, it provisions a completely independent set of Cloudflare resources for that platform.
+Two platforms on the same Neutrino instance never share a database, auth service, or Workers — they share only the underlying Cloudflare account (Phase 1) and the Neutrino-operated gateway and registry.

 Resource isolation by naming